CommitHub/CommitHub-Blog/src/pages/blogs/04-06-2020-whats-new-vue3/index.md

 ### Vue 3 won't break your app

-Apart from the filters that is the only breaking change I noticed.
+Apart from the filters that are the only breaking change I noticed.
 All the other parts are gonna complement your codebase smoothly.
 The Vue team is working hard on getting transition docs ready for all of us to take advantage of all V3 has to offer.
-Vue is on the alpha stage at the time of writting this and it will take some time to release the stable version giving you time to transition those filters.
+Vue is on the alpha stage at the time of writing this and it will take some time to release the stable version giving you time to transition those filters.

 ## Conclusion